FusionAuth/fusionauth-site/CONTRIBUTING.md

 Make descriptions full sentences.
 They must end in a period.
 Titles, on the other hand, should not end with punctuation.

-If you want to order pages within a section, use `navOrder`.
+If you want to order pages within a section, use `order`.
 The default value for every page is [defined here](https://github.com/FusionAuth/fusionauth-site/blob/main/astro/src/content/config.js#L61).

 Pages are ordered in the nav within a section in descending order.

 ```
-navorder: 0
+order: 0
 ```

 If you want to sort a category to the top of its section, you need to add it to `astro/src/tools/docs/categoriesToFloatToTop.json`.